junxit/us-congress-bills-116/metadata.md

 - 2019-07-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 6 (Roll no. 493). (text: CR H5958-5959)
 - 2019-07-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 6 (Roll no. 493).(text: CR H5958-5959)
 - 2019-07-17 — The Chair announced the Speaker's designation, pursuant to clause 7(a)(1) of rule 15, of H.R.
 748 as the measure on the Consensus Calendar to be considered this week.
+- 2019-07-18 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-07-22 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 157.